Medically reviewed by Drugs.com. Last updated on Dec 30, 2021.

 Tell your doctor if you have ever had any unusual or allergic reaction to alpelisib or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of alpelisib in the pediatric population.
+Appropriate studies have not been performed on the relationship of age to the effects of alpelisib to treat breast cancer in children and to treat PIK3CA-related overgrowth spectrum (PROS) in children younger than 2 years of age.
 Safety and efficacy have not been established.

-Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of alpelisib in the elderly.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of Piqray® tablets in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.